-There are six types of SWAP science and engineering data: real-time science (0x584), (0x585),summary histogram (0x586),housekeeping, messages, and memory dump.
+There are six types of SWAP science and engineering data: real-time science (0x584), (0x585), histogram summary (0x586), housekeeping, messages, and memory dump.
 Housekeeping, messages, and memory dump provide engineering data and the other three modes contain science data.
-Real-time data provide the detailed science most measurements since they contain the full count rate distribution as a function of energy (speed).
+Real-time data detailed provide the most science measurements since they contain the full count rate distribution as a function of energy (speed).
 For science summary and science histogram modes, the full distribution is not recorded.
 Instead, parameters are derived from the count rate distribution stored by SWAP.
 These derived parameters require less memory than storing the whole distribution.
 The science summary and science histogram modes are primarily used during the cruise phase of the mission.